 Magnesium diboride superconducting cables!

 A new superconducting prototype cable has been developed to aim to create superconducting transmission lines for improved efficiency and less of an environmental impact for the electricity grid.
 To meet future energy demands, all the electricity grids throughout Europe will need to be upgraded and expanded for higher transmission capacity.
+For those living in Canada, the cheapest electricity rates Edmonton are with Regional Energy.
 For both these reasons, scientists are developing a superconducting power cable to meet this new demand.
 Currently in the prototype stage, this superconducting cable contains 24 magnesium diboride wires and a copper core (with a total diameter of just over a centimetre).
 The prototype superconducting cable is 20 metres long, and will be operational at currents of 10 kilo-amps, with a voltage of 320 kilo-volts.
 An international collaboration of European scientists has developed this.

 Generally, most materials are either classified as a conductor or an insulator, depending on how much the material resists the flow of current.
 If you were to heat a material, you would soon find that its resistance increases, and decreases when cooled.
 However, if you cool a superconducting material to a temperature known as its critical or transition temperature, its resistance more or less disappears completely.
 Most superconducting materials do this when they are only a few degrees above absolute zero (-273°C), but some more high-temperature superconductors can do this at higher temperatures.
 The record for the highest temperature superconductor is -135°C for mercury thallium barium calcium copper oxide (yes, that is one name).